khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 *What does this quote mean in the context of commenting online?*

 #### Discussion
-- How could someone's professional identity be linked to their private life?
+- *How could our professional identity be linked to our private lives?*
-- Should students start sharing information about their practice/research after finishing their degrees or before?
-Is it possible to submit work for a uni assignment that you published somewhere online?
+- *Should students start sharing information online about their research practices after finishing their degrees or before?*
-- Could some of you set up a forum where you can openly discuss ideas/issues which are not monitored by me or the university?
-Which social media apps do you use?
-- How can you continue the sentence "As education moves towards incorporating the use of the Web, ..."?
+- *How can you continue the sentence "As education moves towards incorporating the use of the Web, ..."?*

 ## Summary
 - It's not just old people who need to learn how to use the Web.
-Our engagement with the Web is complex.
+Our engagement with the Web is complex, we all need to learn its use, continuously.
 - We need to be careful with the information we engage with online as it leaves a digital footprint.
-For example, your drunk videos might stay on Facebook forever.
+Are you photos and videos safe on Facebook?
-- It's a good idea to start working on our professional (institutional) identity while studying in higher education, but we should make sure that we are comfortable with where and how much of our ideas/questions are shared publicly.
-Learn to use both private and public note-taking/publishing tools.
+- It's a good idea to start working on our professional (institutional) identity while studying in higher education, but we should make sure that we are comfortable with where and how much of our ideas are shared publicly.

 ## Additional discussion
 - What do you know about data mining?
-- Do I know how Tech Giants (e.g., Google and Facebook) use my data?
+- Do I know how Tech Giants (e.g., [Google](https://www.makeuseof.com/privacy-security-risks-google-photos/) and Facebook) use my data?
 - What is our digital footprint?
-- Have you tried privacy-focused internet browsers to see what information certain websites are trying to access from your computer?
+- Have you tried privacy-focused internet browsers (e.g. [Brave](https://brave.com)) to see what information certain websites are trying to access from your computer?
 - Are you happy with what you can find about yourself online?
 Do a Google search with your name!
-Also check your social media!
+Also, do some searches in your social media platforms.

 ## Further resources
 Anderson, J. and Rainie, L. (2014) **Digital Life in 2025**.
 Experts predict the Internet will become ‘like electricity’ — less visible, yet more deeply embedded in people’s lives for good and ill.
 Article available online at [Pew Research Centre](https://www.pewresearch.org/internet/2014/03/11/digital-life-in-2025/).